Coding a telehealth visit

 Teledermatology services can be performed in one of two ways:

-The AAD has created a downloadable flowchart to help you distinguish between and code these visits, along with a downloadable coding guide.
+The AAD has created a flowchart (PDF download) to help you distinguish between and code these visits, along with a downloadable coding guide.
 Keep reading below for more guidance on how to use these documents.

 Non-face-to-face (virtual) services are those services that would typically be rendered in-person directly to a patient (or via guardian), but instead are provided using online communication, real-time two-way audio/video platforms, email, EHR portals etc.